 Yes, solar inverters do make a lot of noise (expressed in decibels-dB).
 It’s very horrible to hear it as you may doubt the malfunctioning of the device.
 But it’s actually not.
 It generally produces a lot of noise when used to power high-end products like ACs, refrigerators (25dB).

 7. Do solar inverters emit radiations?

-No, solar inverters do not produce harmful radiations.
-As the inverters associated with electrical or electronic device, creates electromagnetic field which does not create any negative effects while using.
-Hence solar inverters are good to use and can handled safely by the children.
+No, solar inverters do not produce harmful radiation.
+As the inverters associated with an electrical or electronic device creates an electromagnetic field which does not create any negative effects while using.
+Hence solar inverters are good to use and can be handled safely by the children.

 Wrapping it up:

-With a 850Va power rating, economic pricing and high quality build, along with its 2 years of manufacturer’s warranty, the Luminous Solar hybrid 1100/12V Home UPS wins our list of being the best solar inverter in India.
+With an 850Va power rating, economic pricing and high-quality build, along with its 2 years of manufacturer’s warranty, the Luminous Solar hybrid 1100/12V Home UPS wins our list of being the best solar inverter in India.
 While those were our picks, we would love to hear your views.
 Did we miss out on something?
-Or did we mis-spell any facts?
+Or any facts?
 Be sure to write to us in the comments section below so that our product expert team will get right back to you with a solution.